mikefieldmay/CV/README.md

 - **Problem solving**: I have always enjoyed logic and puzzles and working as an IT technician I relied heavily on my problem solving skills.
 Before any issues could be solved I would have to determine what the problem was at its most basic level and then apply a resolution based on the most likely fix.
 - **Communication**: When I provided first line IT support people would often call in an agitated state.
 I would diffuse the situation and provide them with reassurance that there was a solution.
 Customers had varied technical competency so I would have to adapt explanations of IT issues and solutions.
 Whilst explaining issues to colleagues I needed to be precise and clear.
 - **Working under pressure**: As an IT technician I was often working under high pressure.
 Businesses may have had issues that completely stop them from functioning and as such there was a lot of pressure to get the issue resolved.
 Regular jobs also had an element of pressure as the support service was charged per hour customers would often scrutinise your methods whilst  fixing problems.
+- **Team work**: I frequently become a strong motivational force in the groups I work in.
+Whilst working on the multiplayer card game Pixos, our final project at Makers academy, we had undertaken a lot of new technologies with an ambitious end goal.
+On a few occasions our goal seemed unattainable, but my teammates often commented that my positive attitude encouraged them to continue and we ended up with an incredible end product.
-- **Fast learner**: Before beginning my time as an IT technician I hadn't had any formal IT training, but after my first month I was confidently able to visit customers in order to resolve the problems that they had.
+- **Fast learner**: Before beginning my time as an IT technician I hadn't had any formal IT training After my first month I was already adding value to the company as I was confidently able to visit customers in order to resolve the problems that they had.

 ## <a name="makers_projects">Makers Academy Projects</a>